ChenLiu-1996/CitationMap/README.md

 ## Limitations

-1. This tool is purely baesd on Google Scholar.
+1. This tool is purely based on Google Scholar.
 As a result, you are expected to have underestimations due to reasons such as:
     - Your Google Scholar profile is not up-to-date.
     - Some papers citing you are not indexed by Google Scholar.
     - Some authors citing you do not have Google Scholar profile.